Advertisement

 Special Precautions

-Discontinue treatment if ILD, SJS or TEN is diagnosed; in patients w/ confirmed aplastic anaemia.
-Permanently discontinue treatment in patients who develop QTc interval prolongation in combination w/ Torsade de Pointes, polymorphic ventricular tachycardia, signs/symptoms of serious arrhythmia.
+Discontinue treatment if SJS or TEN is diagnosed; in patients w/ confirmed aplastic anaemia.
+Permanently discontinue treatment in patients who develop ILD/pneumonitis; recurrent grade 2 radiation pneumonitis or symptoms persisting beyond 4 wk; grade 3 or 4 radiation pneumonitis; QTc interval prolongation in combination w/ Torsades de Pointes, polymorphic ventricular tachycardia, signs/symptoms of serious arrhythmia.
 Interrupt use if signs & symptoms suggestive of SJS or TEN appear.
-Withhold treatment in patients who develop QTc interval of >500 msec on at least 2 separate ECGs until QTc interval is <481 msec or recovery to baseline if QTc interval is ≥481 msec, then resume treatment at reduced dose.
+Withhold treatment in patients who develop QTc interval of >500 msec on at least 2 separate ECGs until QTc interval is <481 msec or recovery to baseline if QTc interval is ≥481 msec, then resume treatment at reduced dose; grade 2 radiation pneumonitis until symptoms resolve.
+Consider withholding treatment for grade 1 radiation pneumonitis.
 Consider drug interruption or discontinuation if signs & symptoms suggestive of aplastic anaemia develop.
 Severe, life-threatening or fatal ILD or ILD-like adverse reactions (eg, pneumonitis).
 QTc interval prolongation.
 Keratitis.
+Radiation pneumonitis may occur w/in a yr after lung RT.
 Avoid use in patients w/ congenital long QT syndrome.
 Patients w/ low body wt <50 kg.
 Determine EGFR mutation +ve status.
+Indicate eligibility for treatment by performing a validated test using tumour tissue DNA from biopsy to confirm EGFR mutation positivity in patients w/ locally advanced, unresectable NSCLC whose disease has not progressed during or after platinum-based chemoradiation.
 Perform careful assessment of all patients w/ acute onset &/or unexplained worsening of pulmonary symptoms eg, dyspnoea, cough & fever to exclude ILD; interrupt treatment pending investigation of pulmonary symptoms.
 Advise patients of signs & symptoms of SJS & TEN; aplastic anaemia prior to treatment.
 Periodically monitor ECGs & electrolytes in patients w/ CHF, electrolyte abnormalities or those taking QTc interval prolonging medicinal products.
 Consider cardiac monitoring & left ventricular ejection fraction assessment in patients who develop relevant cardiac signs/symptoms during treatment.
 Refer to ophthalmology specialist if patients present w/ signs & symptoms suggestive of keratitis eg, acute or worsening eye inflammation, lacrimation, light sensitivity, blurred vision, eye pain &/or red eye.
 Not recommended in severe hepatic impairment.
 Mild (total bilirubin ≤ULN & AST >ULN or total bilirubin >1-1.5x ULN & any AST) or moderate (total bilirubin between 1.5-3x ULN & any AST) hepatic impairment.
 ESRD patients (CrCl <15 mL/min) or patients on dialysis.
 Patients of childbearing potential should use effective contraception at least 2 mth for females & at least 4 mth for males after treatment completion.
 Not to be used during pregnancy.
 Discontinue breastfeeding during treatment.
 Childn or adolescents <18 yr.
 Elderly >65 yr.

 Adverse Reactions

-Decreased appetite; diarrhoea, stomatitis; rash, paronychia, dry skin, pruritus; decreased leucocytes, lymphocytes, platelet count & neutrophils; increased blood creatinine; leukopenia, lymphopenia, thrombocytopenia, neutropenia.
-Cardiac failure; epistaxis, ILD; alopecia, palmar-plantar erythrodysaesthesia syndrome, urticaria, skin hyperpigmentation, erythema multiforme; decreased left ventricular ejection fraction, QTc interval prolongation, increased blood creatine phosphokinase.
+Decreased appetite; diarrhoea, stomatitis; rash, paronychia, dry skin, pruritus; decreased leucocytes, lymphocytes, platelet count & neutrophils.
+Thrombocytopenia, neutropenia, leukopenia, lymphopenia; epistaxis, ILD, radiation pneumonitis; alopecia, palmar-plantar erythrodysaesthesia syndrome, urticaria, skin hyperpigmentation; decreased left ventricular ejection fraction, increased blood creatine phosphokinase, QTc interval prolongation; increased blood creatinine.
 SJS, TEN.
+In combination w/ pemetrexed & platinum-based chemotherapy: Cardiac failure; erythema multiforme.

 Drug Interactions